AllanBishop/UnityPhysicsDebugDraw2D/README.md

 # Unity Debug Draw Physics 2D

-Unity Debug Draw Physics 2D allows you to quickly view a scene created with Unity's 2D Physics engine.
-The script automatically renders all colliders and joints in both the editor and game view.
+Instantly renders Unity's 2D physics colliders and joints as a wireframe for rapid prototyping.
+The wireframe is viewable in both the editor and game view.

 ## Screenshot